dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/interface/videoframetag.md

 * timeSpent: `number`

-  The time in miniseconds spent in acquiring the frame.
+  The time in milliseconds spent in acquiring the frame.

 * timeStamp: `number`